klojang4j/klojang-templates/README.md

-Then, when inserting a list of Company instances into the template, the employees template would repeat within the departments template, which would repeat within the companies template, which would again repeat within the company-overview template.
+Then, when inserting a list of Company instances into the template, the employees template would repeat within the departments template, which would repeat within the companies template, which would repeat within the company-overview template.
 All this would happen with a single call to [RenderSession.populate()](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/RenderSession.html#populate(java.lang.String,java.lang.Object,java.lang.String...)), simply because the structure of the template reflects the structure of the data model.

-Note that this does not mean that the _visual layout_ of the template must somehow reflect the structure of the data model.
+Note that this does not mean that the visual appearance of the template must somehow reflect the structure of the data model.
-The [label template](#using-nested-templates) shown above reflects the structure of the `Employee` class, but visually it actually flattens the relationship between `Employee` and `Address`.
+The [label template](#using-nested-templates) shown above reflects the structure of the `Employee` class, but visually it actually _flattens_ the relationship between `Employee` and `Address`.

 ### Conditional Rendering